SharePoint/sp-dev-docs/docs/spfx/viva/get-started/actions/media-upload/MediaUploadTutorial.md

 ### Add actions on the Quick View

-In the Quick View, we will introduce buttons for 3 actions:
+In the Quick View, we will introduce buttons for three actions:

 - Upload a png file
 - Upload a jpg file